 So, to explain more clearly, let’s say you sell your NFT to its first buyer for $1,000.
 Then, further down the line, that owner goes and sells it for $1,200.
 Now, you’d get 10% from that sale ($120).
 This is how Larva Labs, the geniuses behind CryptoPunks, have made so much bank despite initially giving away the CryptoPunks for free in 2017.

 Now, when it comes to business, the next step is all about building a community.
-If your concept and purpose is in sync as we discussed before, this task becomes a whole lot easier.
+If your concept and purpose are in sync as we discussed before, this task becomes a whole lot easier.
 So let’s assume you’ve created your NFTs for a particular community.
-You know exactly who your project is for, who to market to and therefore where to market to.
+You know exactly who your project is for, who to market to, and therefore where to market to.

 Right, now that we’ve got these steps covered, let’s jump into a few extra resources that you may find helpful before you begin.